bikiranguha/FunTS3ph/Readme.md

 VoltageAnalysisN_1.py: Script to carry out N-1 line outages and organize the average voltages in the 10 time steps after the event, lowest voltage first
-VoltageAnalysisN_2.py: Script to carry out N-2 line outages (which do not cause any topology inconsistencies) and organize the average voltages in the 10 time steps after the event, lowest voltage first

-runSimFn.py: Function which executes the simulation and returns a structure containing relevant results.
+VoltageAnalysisN_2.py: Script to carry out N-2 line outages (which do not cause any topology inconsistencies) and organize the average voltages in the 10 time steps after the event, lowest voltage first getFlows.py: # get the branch and tf flows from the bus report in descending order runSimFn.py: Function which executes the simulation and returns a structure containing relevant results.
 Currently, its only voltage magnitude and angle, but probably we will add more signals later on input_data.py: Looks at the input file and harnesses the data to be used by mainFile.py